 Sudden maneuvers, wind gusts, and buffeting caused by other vehicles can affect trailer handling.
-Sway control devices may be used to help control these effects.
+Sway control devices may help control these effects.
 If you choose to use one, contact a reputable trailer hitch supplier to make sure the sway control device will work with the vehicle, hitch, trailer and the trailer's brake system.
+A sway control device is recommended for all towing above 2,000 lb (907 kg).
 Follow the instructions provided by the manufacturer for installing and using the sway control device.

-BREAKAWAY SWITCH
+BRFAKAWAY SWITCH